Brinqa-CRQ-2026/VulnContext-Desktop/crq/fair/README.md

 # FAIR Monte Carlo Risk Engine

-This package implements a probabilistic FAIR (Factor Analysis of Information) model using Monte Carlo simulation.
+This package implements a probabilistic FAIR (Factor Analysis of Information Risk) model using Monte Carlo simulation.

 The engine models cyber risk as: